bet-no-loss/bet-no-loss/doc/design_pattern_decisions.md

 - declare an event outcome
 - get the outcome of an event

-After the MVP, we will interconnect with an existing Oracle that makes available on-chain the results of sport events.
+Next up, we will interconnect with an existing Oracle that makes available on-chain the results of sport events.

 [Reference](https://fravoll.github.io/solidity-patterns/oracle.html)

+## Crypto-Currency

+We use **DAI** as a crypto-currency.

+## DeFi

+In this POC, we do not use a real DeFi Service but stub one.
+But next up, we plan to integrate with Compound, AAVE.
+This is one of the first topics on our roadmap.

 ## Security Patterns